eventide-project/docs/core-concepts/services/entities.md

 It's the interplay of entities with the elements that are immediately adjacent to entities that is the nexus of a component's business logic implementation.

+## Entities are State Machines

+The principle purpose of an entity is to act as the state machine implementation that is the core of an autonomous service.
+A service itself is an implementation of a state machine, and the entity is the most central module of the design.

+The various state transitions that an entity tracks are recorded as events.
+The _projection_ of an entity's event stream is how the state machine is substantiated with its data.

 ## Example Entity

 ``` ruby